Tuesday, January 27, 2009

 • Provide a framework for industry to determine appropriate levels of safety for dummies.

 You have read this article Air transport / Auto / Auto Accessories / Auto Mobile / Auto Motive / Auto Mover / The Automover with the title January 2009.
-You can bookmark this page URL http://audio-cars-mobile.blogspot.com/2009/01/crash-tests-and-dummies.html.
+You can bookmark this page URL https://audio-cars-mobile.blogspot.com/2009/01/crash-tests-and-dummies.html.
 Thanks!

 Choose a Qualified Dealer to Modify Your Vehicle